-- Shiawase Kissa Sanchoume: Uru's stepfather greets Shindou in this manner, all the while giving him a "Don't-Touch-My-Daughter" Death Glare.
+- Happy Cafe: Uru's stepfather greets Shindou in this manner, all the while giving him a "Don't-Touch-My-Daughter" Death Glare.

-- In the first episode of Monster Rancher some big guy tries this on Genki but the he is, just grins and crushes the hand of his much bigger and surprised opponent.
+- In the first episode of Monster Rancher some big guy tries this on Genki, but, he being the Super-Strong Child he is, he just grins and crushes the hand of his much bigger and surprised opponent.

 - An Archie Comics story had this happen to Mr. Weatherbee when congratulating substitute hall monitor Maria Rodriguez for teaching the other students not to run in the halls.
 Maria is actually a lot stronger than she looks so she crushes the bee's hand while giving him a handshake.
 The last panel shows Mr. Weatherbee getting his hand bandaged by Miss Grundy.

 - Tintin: Tintin and Captain Haddock get their hands crushed upon meeting a Boisterous Bruiser type archeologist.
 It's noted that he's not being competitive or mean spirited, he just has a very strong grip and is highly enthusiastic.

 - Asterix: In the first book, after the first time Asterix takes the magic potion in the franchise, he shakes Getafix's hand, resulting in Getafix complaining.

 - In Superman: Secret Origin, Sgt.
 John Corben does this to Lois Lane's new co-worker to intimidate him, but considering this is Clark Kent, it doesn't work.

 - Clark Kent's Jerk Jock coworker Steve Lombard tries this on Clark when the two first meet (in Steve's first appearance); Clark of course doesn't really feel anything, but fakes pain anyway to keep Lois from getting suspicious.